TheAIBot/DSP_Weaver/readme.md

 		* Optimizations
 			* Which type of entity and its id it is picking items from.
 			* Which type of entity and its id it is inserting items into.
-		* Replaces random indirect data access with linear direct data access, reduces memory bandwith required.
+		* Replaces random indirect data access with linear direct data access, reduces memory bandwidth required.
 	* When picking items from assemblers the inserter no longer has to read the assembler itself.
 Instead it reads from an array that contains the exact data required.
-		* Replaces random indirect data access with linear direct data access, reduces memory bandwith required.
+		* Replaces random indirect data access with linear direct data access, reduces memory bandwidth required.
 3. Labs
 	* State and network id of item producing labs is stored in a separate compact `int` array.
 		* States